 In Longjuan, Anxi, tradition and market pressures don’t drive the Liu Family to focus exclusively on traditional techniques; instead, they explore unexpected styles, mixing techniques and taking inspiration from across China to build a demand for their craft.

 This experimental tea uses Tieguanyin leaves, normally tightly curled, and finishes them with Wuyi-style strip-oolong processing.
-The tea is twisted and given a heavy roast to evoke Big Red Robe style.
-The fascinating thing about this tea is that despite a processing style that points to Wuyi, the flavor is still one hundred percent Tieguanyin.
-A tart pinot noir wine-like aroma primes the palate for a dark plum and roasted burdock flavor and heavy minerality.
-Herbaceous lemon thyme, crisp pear and sweet honey come through in later steepings.
-The pull between fruity herbaceous Tieguanyin, and mineral-heavy roast makes for a dynamic tasting experience.
+The tea is twisted and given a heavier roast to evoke Big Red Robe style.
+The fascinating thing about this tea is that, despite a processing style that points to Wuyi, the flavor is still one hundred percent Tieguanyin.
+The pull between floral-herbaceous Tieguanyin, and mineral-heavy cozy roast makes for a more dynamic tasting experience.